KMArtwork/CSS-Notes/README.md

 `flex-direction` can accept four values:

-+ row : elements will be positioned from left to right across the parent element starting from the top left corner (default).
+- `row` : elements will be positioned from left to right across the parent element starting from the top left corner (default).

-+row-reverse : elements will be positioned from right to left across the parent element starting from the top right corner.
+- `row-reverse` : elements will be positioned from right to left across the parent element starting from the top right corner.

-+column : elements will be positioned from top to bottom of the parent element starting from the top left corner.
+- `column` : elements will be positioned from top to bottom of the parent element starting from the top left corner.

-+column-reverse : elements will be positioned from the bottom to the top of the parent element starting from the bottom left corner.
+- `column-reverse` : elements will be positioned from the bottom to the top of the parent element starting from the bottom left corner.

 Remember that the `flex-direction` property is declared on **flex containers**